supertokens/supertokens-core/README.md

 ## What is SuperTokens?
 SuperTokens is an open core alternative to proprietary login providers like Auth0 or AWS Cognito.
 We are different because we offer:
- - An open source version without any bounds to the number of users.
- - An on prem deployment that works with your tech stack (frontend, backend & db) - interoperable across multiple backend and frontend clients.
+- Open source: SuperTokens can be run on premise, forever, for free, with no limits.
+You control 100% of your user data.
 - An end to end solution with login, sign ups, user and session management, without all the complexities of OAuth protocols.
 - Ease of implementation and higher security
+- Extensibility: Anyone can contribute and make SuperTokens better!

 ### Philosophy
 Authentication directly affects UX, dev experience and security of any app.
 We believe that